Franek313/Portfolio/README.md

 # Portfolio
 My portfolio

-This repo contains my work in area of programming in C#, Unity HLSL.
+This repo contains my work in area of programming in C# and Unity HLSL (shaders).